leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_164
 - What is the criteria to start atropine eyedrops?
+- When is it right to start my son on atropine
 - When is the right time to start atropine eyedrops?
 - What is the recommendation to start atropine treatment?
 - Is there any guideline for initiating atropine treatment?